-Join Joseph Labrecque for an in-depth discussion in this video Events, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video Events, part of Learning ActionScript.

 ActionScript 3 has a robust and flexible event model. …In this lesson, we'll explore how to listen for, and respond to, events within …Action Script.
 So here, I have a basic shell of a class, …there's really nothing going on here yet.
 And what we're going to want to do is in this …case, we'll set this up to listen for mouse events. …Specifically, click events from a mouse.
 And based upon the x and y position of …the cursor, what we'll do is trace out those numbers in the Console window.…